paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `quiresig`

 #### QUIRE-SIGNATURE TYPE
 - Regular/irregular.
 A regular signature respects the logical order of the quires; an irregular signature shows errors or incompleteness in signing the quires.
+We consider as irregular repeated series of regular quire-signatures (e.g.: quires 1-4 signed ⲁ-ⲇ followed by quires 5-8 signed again ⲁ-ⲇ).
 - DB id: `quiretype`

 #### QUIRE-SIGNATURE POSITION
 - Top-left / -right / -central / -inner / -outer.
 Position of the quire-signature on the page.
 It is usually written in the upper margin.
 The position may vary: near the inner margin, in the centre or near the outer margin.
-For the leaves where no binding traces are visible, "left" or "right" is used.
+For the leaves where recto and verso cannot be identified, "left" or "right" is used.
 - DB id: `quireposition`

 #### NOTES ON QUIRE-SIGNATURE